 - 1. The entire area of the clear sight triangle shall be designed to provide a continuous view of approaching vehicles within the clear sight triangle. - 2.
 The clear sight triangle shall be depicted and labeled on the plan. - 3.
-In determining the clear sight triangle; the distance to the stopped driver from the edge of the through street shall be 18 feet, and the stopped driver's eye height shall be at both 3.5 feet and 7.5 feet; and the distance from the center of the intersection to the approaching vehicle shall be 350 feet. - For streets that have required on-street parking, the distance to the stopped driver from the edge of the through street may be reduced to 14.5 feet, and the distance from the center of the intersection to the approaching vehicle may be reduced to the minimum required stopping sight distance based upon street slope and design speed.
-No required on-street parking spaces shall be within the clear sight triangle. - 4.
+In determining the clear sight triangle; the distance to the stopped driver from the edge of the through street shall be eighteen (18) feet, and the stopped driver's eye height shall be at both three and a half (3.5) feet and seven and a half (7.5) feet; and the distance from the center of the intersection to the approaching vehicle shall be three hundred and fifty (350) feet.

+For streets that have required on-street parking, the distance to the stopped driver from the edge of the through street may be reduced to fourteen and a half (14.5) feet, and the distance from the center of the intersection to the approaching vehicle may be reduced to the minimum required stopping sight distance based upon street slope and design speed.
+No required on-street parking spaces shall be within the clear sight triangle.

 Street trees shall only be planted in the clear sight triangle with the approval of the County.
-Trees must be of the variety that will not limit the continuous view of oncoming vehicles (small diameter tree at larger spacing with 7.5' clear understory).
+Trees must be of the variety that will not limit the continuous view of oncoming vehicles (small diameter tree at larger spacing with seven and a half (7.5) feet clear understory).